toxinyx/toxinyxcom/README.en.md

 reimu_cursor: true
 ```

-#### Responsive Banner Image
+#### Responsive Banner

-Disabled by default, enable it on and providing the corresponding size of the image and media query can improve the LCP on mobile to some extent
+Disabled by default.
+When enabled and provided with corresponding image sizes and media queries, it can improve mobile LCP to some extent

 ```yml
 banner_srcset: